How to Adjust to Living With Elderly Parents

 A high percentage of caregivers suffer from physical and mental strains that often lead to serious health conditions.
 Studies show that:

-• Caregivers’ stress hormone levels are 23% higher and antibody responses are 15% lower than average3
+• Caregivers’ stress hormone levels are 23 percent higher and antibody responses are 15 percent lower than average3

 • Women who spend 9+ hours per week as a family caregiver double their risk of heart disease4

-• Between the ages of 66 and 96, caregiving increases mortality rates by 63%5
+• Between the ages of 66 and 96, caregiving increases mortality rates by 63 percent5

-• 40 – 70% of caregivers exhibit depression symptoms, 25 – 50% of whom meet the diagnostic criteria for major depression6
+• 40–70 percent of caregivers exhibit depression symptoms, 25–50 percent of whom meet the diagnostic criteria for major depression6

 Caregiving can be a strain on the body, a welcome mat to stress and worry, and a role that comes with an innate lack of security.
 However, you still have control over many of your choices.
 One of the reasons for such deleterious effects on caregivers’ health is that caregivers often skip their own doctors’ appointments and feel guilty about taking time for personal care.

-To avoid caregiver burnout, try to schedule and prioritize time to:
+To avoid caregiver burnout and the fallout that can accompany it, try to schedule and prioritize time to:

 • Attend to your medical needs, with an emphasis on preventive care